JiaYee201/Year1/Programming Technique I/README.md

 ## 📊Chapter 8 (Structured Data)
 This chapter covers Combining Data into Structures, Accessing Structure Members, Initializing the Structure, Arrays of structures and Unions and enumerated data types.

+## 🤔Reflection
+In this course, I learned the basics of C++ programming language chapter by chapter.
+The assignments and lab exercises helped me better understand C++ coding through practical application.
+I believe that providing more exercises would further enhance my programming skills in C++.